fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-In order to aviud overfitting I applied Dropout with prob=0.3 to the fullly connected layers.
+In order to avoid overfitting I added Dropout() layers with prob=0.3 to the fullly connected layers.
+Moreover, I set the EarlyStopping callback (line 54-57) in order to stop the training if needed.

 I tested the use of generators in order to augment the data I recorder by driving along the track.
 By the way, using generators really slowed down the training.
-Since I then decided to increase the acquried data and train the network withou the use of geenrators.
+I then decided to increase the acquried data and train the network withou the use of geenrators.

-Moreover, I set the EarlyStopping callback (line 54-57) in order to stop the training if needed.

 #### 3. Model parameter tuning